-How many different approaches have you tried to introduce new material?
+- How many different approaches have you tried to introduce new material?

 The student perspective

-"Good lectures were packed with information you couldn’t find elsewhere, drew conclusions on the information presented and explained how the information was relevant to projects."
+Good directed learning was "packed with information you couldn’t find elsewhere, drew conclusions on the information presented and explained how the information was relevant to projects."
 Graduate Intern

-Solent Best Practice
+Solent Good Practice